zjayers/AssembleJS/CONTRIBUTING.md

 ### Pull Requests

 1. **Always target the `next` branch with your Pull Requests**
-   - PRs to `main` will be automatically rejected and closed
+   - PRs to `main` will be automatically flagged with a warning
-   - Our CI system will automatically close any PR that targets `main` from a branch other than `next`
+   - Our CI system will mark PRs that incorrectly target `main` with the `invalid-target` label
+   - If you change a PR's target branch from `main` to `next`, the warning is automatically removed
    - Create your feature branch from `next`: `git checkout -b feature/your-feature next`

 2. Update your fork to include the latest changes from the repository